-ACAUTION: Proper cooling system maintenance is critical; a substantial number of engine failures can be traced back to cooling system corrosion.
+ACAUTION: Proper cooling system maintenance is critical: a substantial number of engine failures can be traced back to cooling system corrosion.

 A coolant recovery tank allows for engine coolant expansion and contraction during engine operation, without any significant loss of coolant and without introducing air into the cooling system.
 This tank is best located at or above the engine manifold level, and should be easily accessible.
-Drain the engine coolant by loosening the drain plug on the engine block and opening the manifold pressure cap.
-Flush the system with fresh water, then start the refill process.
-See the Parts Identification photos in this manual for locations.